Got an idea for an app but not sure what to do next?

 Last January one of our esteemed designers, Dave, penned this blog article where he discussed the merits of launching a website - or bike - as an MVP (Minimum Viable Product), as opposed to building every bell and whistle of functionality for launch.

-12 months on, this is still how we advise many of our clients to approach their digital projects.
-Particularly in relation to app development, in our experience, this has proven to be the smartest approach.
-Let me explain why.
+12 months on, this is still how we advise many of our clients to approach their digital projects, particularly in relation to app development.
+In our experience, this has proven to be the smartest approach.
+Let me explain why: Your app may not be used as you intended.

 When Facebook launched in February 2004, its functionality was… uh… simple to say the least.